modrinth/docs/docs/faq.md

 ### When will (x) feature get released?
 When will support for other games/Bedrock be added? {#etas}

 Modrinth does not provide any public <abbr title="Estimated Time of Arrival">ETAs</abbr> for new features or for bug fixes.
-You can take a look at [our roadmap](https://roadmap.modrinth.com) to see what features we're working on right now as well as what is yet to come.
-The roadmap is not in any particular order — one item will not be right after the other.
+You can take a look at [our roadmap](roadmap.md) to see what features we're working on right now as well as what is yet to come.

 ### Why can't I log into my account? {#account-locked}